 1. Introduction

-A dummy Kafka client (producer+consumer) that measures end-to-end latency of using Kafka.
+A simple Kafka client (producer+consumer) that measures end-to-end latency of using Kafka.

-The latencies are measured by sending messages to the given Kafka topic, consuming them
+The latencies are measured by sending messages to the given Kafka topic via all the brokers, consuming them

 and measuring the time it took for the message to be produced and consumed.